 Another iconic Venetian landmark you can`t miss in Venice is Basilica di Santa Maria della Salute.
 The basilica built on hundreds of thousands of wooden piles on a narrow strip of land near the Grand Canal is one of the best examples of Baroque style.

 The basilica was constructed in the 17th century to mark the end of Venice’s plague which killed a third of the city’s population.
 The elegant octagonal Roman Catholic Church built from Istrian stone is, without a doubt, one of the most photographed symbols of Venice.
 Besides, the magnificent basilica is home to a collection of one of the greatest painters of all times – Titian.
-A basilica is an excellent place for candid photography and one of the unmissable things to see in Venice.
+A basilica is an excellent place for candid photography and, without doubt, one of the unmissable things to see in Venice.

 Basilica di Santa Maria della Salute is dedicated to the Virgin Mary.
 It was built as thanks for the end of the plague in Venice.

 GOOD TO KNOW:

 Those who are in Venice on the day of “Salute” (each year on the 21st of November) can experience religious “Festa della Salute”.
 It`s a celebration where thousands of people give thanks to the Virgin Mary.
 Every year, for this day, a temporary bridge across the Grand Canal is built for people making the pilgrimage to the Salute.

 11. GET LOST IN VENICE

 Next, wander around the streets of Venice and get lost in a maze of narrow streets and hidden alleys.
 With more than 150 canals lined with magnificent architecture, it will be easy.
 But, it is a part of the charm of this city.